minh1001/gong_cha/README.md

 ### Presentation Time Limit: 4 minutes
 The time constraints are purposefully kept short to force us to deliver our results in a clear and consise manner that can be digested by an audience of varying technical acumen.

+The slide deck is not meant to by any means comprehnsively detail the substantial amount of analysis, coding, and modeling that went into the project.

 ### Objective: Help Gong-Cha shortlist potential locations for a new franchise.

 For each existing location in NYC, pull all data belonging to census tracts within 1-3 miles.